European robin: Behaviour and ecology

 The robin is diurnal, although it has been reported to be active hunting insects on moonlit nights or near artificial light at night.
 Well known to British and Irish gardeners, it is relatively unafraid of people and drawn to human activities involving the digging of soil, in order to look out for earthworms and other food freshly turned up.
-The robin is considered to be a gardener's friend, and from the traditional association of the red breast with the blood of Christ, the robin would never be harmed.
+The British and Irish considered robins to be a gardener's friend and would never harm them, due also to the traditional association of the red colouring of their breasts with the blood of Christ.
 In continental Europe, on the other hand, robins were hunted and killed as were most other small birds, and are therefore more wary.
 Robins also approach large wild animals, such as wild boar, which disturb the ground, to look for any food that might be brought to the surface.

-In autumn and winter, robins will supplement their usual diet of terrestrial invertebrates, such as spiders, worms and insects, with berries and fruit.
-They will also eat seed mixtures and suet placed on bird-tables.
+In autumn and winter, robins will supplement their usual diet of terrestrial invertebrates, such as spiders, worms and insects, with berries, fruit and seeds.
+They will also eat seed mixtures and suet placed on bird-tables, as well as left-overs.
+The robin is even known to feed on small vertebrates (including fish and lizards) and carrion.

-Male robins are noted for their highly aggressive territorial behaviour.
-They will fiercely attack other males and competitors that stray into their territories and have been observed attacking other small birds without apparent provocation.
-There are instances of robins attacking their own reflection.
+Male robins are very territorial and will fiercely attack other males and competitors that stray into their territories.
+They have been observed attacking other small birds without apparent provocation.
+There are recorded instances of robins attacking their own reflection.
 Territorial disputes sometimes lead to fatalities, accounting for up to 10% of adult robin deaths in some areas.

 Because of high mortality in the first year of life, a robin has an average life expectancy of 1.1 years; however, once past its first year, life expectancy increases.
 One robin has been recorded as reaching 19 years of age.
 A spell of very low temperatures in winter can, however, result in higher mortality rates.
 The species is parasitised by the moorhen flea (Dasypsyllus gallinulae) and the acanthocephalan Apororhynchus silesiacus.